 An underwater inspection was performed in 2008 under Contract No. C-476A.
 The substructure was found to be in good condition.
+For additional information see the final Contract No. C-476A report.

 The sign structures (2) in Span 2 and Span 8 are in satisfactory condition.